Birthdate: Sep 9, 1983

 Zoe Kazan was cast in the Oscar-nominated version of Richard Yates’ classic modern novel, Revolutionary Road (2008), opposite Leonardo DiCaprio, Kate Winslet, Michael Shannon, Kathryn Hahn, and Kathy Bates under Sam Mendes’ direction, and grossing over double its expenses for a total of $76 million worldwide.

-Kazan joined writer-director-star Nia Vardalos in her rom-com, I Hate Valentine’s Day (2009), and then finished her busy 2009 with her first Hollywood studio assignment, joining the starry cast (which won Best Ensemble Cast from the National Board of Review) of Meryl Streep, Steve Martin, Alec Baldwin, John Krasinski, and Oprah Winfrey in writer-producer-director Nancy Meyers’ hit rom-com, It’s Complicated (2009), grossing over $224 million globally.
+Kazan joined writer-director-star Nia Vardalos in her rom-com, I'm Not Too Fond of Valentine’s Day (2009), and then finished her busy 2009 with her first Hollywood studio assignment, joining the starry cast (which won Best Ensemble Cast from the National Board of Review) of Meryl Streep, Steve Martin, Alec Baldwin, John Krasinski, and Oprah Winfrey in writer-producer-director Nancy Meyers’ hit rom-com, It’s Complicated (2009), grossing over $224 million globally.

 Zoe Kazan co-starred in writer-director Josh Radnor’s indie comedy-drama, Happythankyoumoreplease (2011), winning the audience award at the Sundance Film Festival.
 Zoe Kazan then joined the great American filmmaker Kelly Reichardt and the cast of her Oregon Trail Western, Meek’s Cutoff (2010), including Michelle Williams, Paul Dano, Bruce Greenwood, Shirley Henderson, and Will Patton, premiering at the Venice Film Festival.